open/close all folders

 - Jimmy McGill defends the three defendants in court by portraying it as some childish prank, stating that they were "feeling their oats one Saturday night and went a little bananas."
-The prosecution then proceeds to shows the video the defendants made: of them breaking into a morgue, cutting off a dead body's head, and having sex with it.
+The prosecutor then proceeds to show the video the defendants made: of them breaking into a morgue, cutting off a dead body's head, and having sex with it.

 - Jimmy channeling his inner Network in his first meeting with Howard.